olimorris/persisted.nvim/README.md

 }
 ```

-Specifying `~/Code` will autosave and autoload from the that directory as well as all its sub-directories.
+Specifying `~/Code` will autosave and autoload from that directory as well as all its sub-directories.

-> **Note:** If `allowed_dirs` is set, then the plugin will only autosave and/or autoload from the specificed directories

 > **Note:** If `allowed_dirs` is left at its default value and `autosave` and/or `autoload` are set to `true`, then the plugin will autoload/autosave from *any* directory